karelvaculik/pyreball/docs/tables.md

 <iframe style="border:2px solid;" src="../examples/table_multiindex.html" height="800" width="100%" title="Iframe Example"></iframe>

-The example also shows that when defining sorting on columns via `sorting_definition` parameter, one must count all index columns too.
+The example also shows that when defining sorting on columns via `sorting_definition` parameter, a user must take into account index columns too.
 Index columns must be also taken into account when setting `col_align` parameter.

 !!! note